Shame is that little voice inside that constantly whispers:

 Jesus defeated Shame!
 For you.
 For me.

-Let’s live in that victory that He won for us.
+Let’s live in that victory over Shame that Jesus won for us!